 Thank you, Jonell Mosser, for your support of Gene Watson.

 About Jonell Mosser...

 Jonell Mosser's early musical interests were quite strong, and diverse, and included James Taylor, The Beatles, Al Green, Lowell George (of Little Feat, whom she calls one of her musical heroes), Janis Joplin (Tuesday 19 January 1943 - Sunday 4 October 1970) and Billie Holiday (7 April 1915 - Friday 17 July 1959).

-Having moved to Nashville in the mid 1980s, Music City has been both a bane and a blessing to Jonell, who says much of the music she heard back then was soul music.
-Jonell has explained this by stating that, while she likes country music, she does not consider herself as a country artist.
-In Los Angeles, she was considered a rock singer, while those in Nashville saw her as a country singer.
+Having moved to Nashville in the mid 1980s, Music City has been both a bane and a blessing to Jonell Mosser, who says much of the music she heard back then was soul music.
+Jonell Mosser has explained this by stating that, while she likes country music, she does not consider herself as a country artist.
+In Los Angeles, Jonell Mosser was considered a rock singer, while those in Nashville saw her as a country singer.